100 Sights in Barcelona, Spain (with Map and Images)

 Jardins de les Tres Xemeneies

-The gardens of the Three Chimneys are a green area of the Barcelona district of Poble Sec.
-This garden occupies part of the space where the former Barcelona Traction, Light and Power Company, Limited, popularly known as La Canadenca, was located.
-The gardens are named after the three chimneys dating to 1897, 1908 and 1917, which were part of the power plant and are still preserved on one side of the garden.
-These are the most characteristic element of the old power plant and the current park and are an example of 19th and early 20th centuries industrial architecture.
-Distributed throughout the park there are fragments of the machinery of the old electricity production company La Canadenca, today converted into public art works.
+The gardens of the Three Chimneys are a green area in the Barcelona neighborhood of Poble Sec.
+This garden occupies part of the space where the old power plant of Barcelona was located, Traction, Light and Power Company, limited, popularly known as La Canadenca.
+The gardens are named after the three chimneys dating from 1897, 1908 and 1917 that were part of the power plant and are still preserved on one side of the garden.
+These are the most characteristic element of the old power plant and the current park and are an example of the industrial architecture of the nineteenth and early twentieth centuries.
+Scattered throughout the park are fragments of the machinery of the former electricity production company La Canadenca, now converted into works of public art.

 Wikipedia: Jardins de les Tres Xemeneies (CA), Website